It's Wednesday 12:00 PMThe Main Library is currently open

 Open Book / Open Mind

-Open Book / Open Mind is our popular author conversation series, founded in 2015.
-(Click here for history.)
-Over the past few years, we’ve hosted Michelle Zauner, Colson Whitehead, Maggie Haberman, Isabel Wilkerson, Ann Patchett, Jhumpa Lahiri, Charles Blow, Christina Baker Kline, Sandra Cisneros, Alice Hoffman, Mary Roach, Toluse Olorunnipa, Elizabeth Kolbert, Michael Schmidt, Jonathan Alter and so many more.
+This year marks the 10th anniversary of Open Book / Open Mind, our popular author conversation series.
+Over the years we’ve hosted Colson Whitehead, Matthew Desmond, Michelle Zauner, Ann Patchett, Nicholas Kristof, Isabel Wilkerson, Maggie Haberman, Jhumpa Lahiri, Charles Blow, Christina Baker Kline, Sandra Cisneros, Alice Hoffman, Isabel Allende, Mary Roach, Toluse Olorunnipa, Elizabeth Kolbert, Michael Schmidt, Jonathan Alter, Rachel Swarns and so many more.
 We’re proud that attending our events has become a Montclair tradition.

-Please use the blue navigation buttons above to learn more about the history of Open Book / Open Mind and to view a complete annotated list of programs with YouTube links for each year.
+Use the blue navigation buttons above to learn more about the origins of Open Book / Open Mind and to view yearly lists of programs with YouTube links.
+Scroll down to find out more about the generous sponsors and our advisory committee of outstanding volunteers who make this series possible, year after year.

 For more information, contact MPL librarian Ariel Zeitlin